C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Threats to Validity

 \subsection{Construct Validity}

 Construct validity concerns the extent to which the measures and evaluation methods capture the intended concepts.
 The following are the major construct validity threats: An important threat to construct validity is related to the \textit{bias from synthetic training data}.
 Because no large-scale, labelled corpora of quantum-relevant programs exist, the parser was trained on an LLM-generated dataset.
 This introduces risks of \emph{style homogeneity} and generator-specific artefacts that may reduce robustness on highly idiomatic human code.
-However, as described in Section~\ref{section:parser}, we mitigated these risks through several safeguards: prompts were designed to enforce coverage in the selected problem types, structural diversity, and identifier variation; syntactic validity was checked using Python’s \texttt{ast} module; near-duplicates were removed and classes were balanced; and the parser was fine-tuned from a pre-trained model (CodeBERT) rather than trained from scratch.
+However, as described in Section~\ref{section:parser}, we mitigated these risks through several safeguards: prompts were designed to enforce coverage in the selected problem types, structural diversity, and identifier variation; syntactic validity was checked using Python’s \texttt{ast} module; near-duplicates were removed and classes were balanced; within-class structural and behavioural diversity of the generated programs was validated using software engineering metrics, algorithmic diversity, and structural instance diversity (Appendix~\ref{app:dataset_diversity}); and the parser was fine-tuned from a pre-trained model (CodeBERT) rather than trained from scratch.
 Moreover, the use of systematically validated synthetic corpora has been adopted in prior work on code and NLP tasks~\cite{wang2023selfinstructaligninglanguagemodels,taori2023stanford,xu2025kodcodediversechallengingverifiable,Nad__2025}, providing additional evidence of its methodological soundness.
 While future work should incorporate larger developer-authored datasets, the current setup ensures that our reported evaluation is grounded in widely accepted and carefully validated practices.

+A second threat to construct validity concerns the \textit{size of input programs handled by the encoder}.
+The neural classification component is based on CodeBERT, which supports a maximum input length of 512 subword tokens produced by its tokenizer; inputs exceeding this limit are truncated during tokenisation.
+This design choice reflects the intended construct measured by the encoder, namely the identification of canonical problem formulations from concise problem-specification code rather than from large, monolithic program implementations.
+However, in practice, canonical problem structures such as graph constraints, objective definitions, or arithmetic formulations are typically expressed in short, self-contained code fragments that fall well within this token range.
+In our evaluation (Section~\ref{sec:evaluation}), all Python code snippets were observed to remain below the 512-token limit imposed by the CodeBERT tokenizer.